Common wood pigeon: Calls

 The call of the wood pigeon is a monotonous five-syllable characteristic cooing phrase, "oooh, oooh, ooh, ooooh, ooh", usually repeated several times.
 In Ireland and the UK, the traditional mnemonic for this repeated cooing phrase has been interpreted as "Take two cows, Teddy", or "Take two cows, Taffy".
 Other interpretations include "I am a pigeon", "My toe bleeds, Betty", and "I don't want to go".
 However the whole call begins and ends part-way through the mnemonic phrase, thus: "two cows Teddy, take two cows Teddy, take two cows Teddy, take".

 Predators

 Predators of the wood pigeon typically include the Eurasian sparrowhawk (Accipiter nisus), Eurasian goshawk (Astur gentilis), peregrine falcon (Falco peregrinus), and domestic cats.
 The eggs and young of wood pigeons are also often predated by magpies and crows.

 Hunting

-The wood pigeon is hunted extensively over much of its range, with millions of birds being shot annually, in part because it has been regarded as an agricultural pest, especially of cereal crops.
-In 1953, the British Government introduced a subsidy for the cost of cartridges to sport-hunters of wood pigeons, which was later abolished in 1969.
+The wood pigeon is extensively hunted over much of its range, with millions of birds being shot each year, in part because it has been regarded as an agricultural pest, especially of cereal crops.
+In 1953, the British government introduced a subsidy to cover the cost of cartridges for wood pigeon hunters, which was abolished in 1969.